area17/twill/docs/.sections/getting-started/configuration.md

 ];
 ```

-You can also change the default variables that controls where Twill's admin console is available:
+You can also change the default variables that control where Twill's admin console is available:

 ```php
 <?php